-At present Thrangu Rinpoche is now the author of 45 Dharma books in English.
-In 1989 Namo Buddha Publications was formed as a 501(c)(3) non-profit, all-volunteer organization which had the mission to collect and make available all of Thrangu Rinpoche’s teachings at a very reasonable cost.
-Namo Buddha Publications has a collection of over 250 of his teachings in English (see the list on this website)
+Namo Buddha Publications was formed In 1989 as a 501(c)(3) non-profit, all-volunteer organization which had the mission to collect and make available all of Thrangu Rinpoche’s teachings at a reasonable price.

-All royalties and profit from the sale of his teachings go towards publishing his teachings and supporting Rinpoche’s charitable activities.
+All royalties and profits from the sale of these teachings go towards publishing more of his teachings and supporting Rinpoche’s charitable activities.
 To make the teachings much more accessible to practitioners all over the world, we have :

 Thrangu Rinpoche at 86th Birthday

 Rinpoche continued his studies in exile, and at the age of thirty-five he took the geshe examination before 1500 monks at Buxador monastic refugee camp in Bengal and was awarded the degree of Geshe Lharampa.
 Upon his return to Rumtek, he was awarded the highest Khenchen degree.
-Because many of the Buddhist texts in Tibet were destroyed, Thrangu Rinpoche helped in the recovery of these texts from Tibetan monasteries outside of Tibet.
-He was also the personal tutor of the four principal Karma Kagyu tulkus: Shamar Rinpoche, Situ Rinpoche, Jamgon Kongtrul Rinpoche, and Gyaltsab Rinpoche.
-Thrangu Rinpoche established the fundamental curriculum of the Karma Kagyu lineage taught at Rumtek.
-In addition, he taught with Khenpo Karthar, who had been a teacher at Thrangu Rinpoche's monastery in Tibet before 1959, and who is now head of Karma Triyana Dharmachakra in Woodstock, New York, the seat of His Holiness Karmapa in North America.
+Because many of the Buddhist texts in Tibet were destroyed, Thrangu Rinpoche engaged in the recovery of these texts from Tibetan monasteries outside of Tibet.
+He was also the personal tutor of the four principal Karma Kagyu tulkus: Shamar Rinpoche, Situ Rinpoche, Jamgon Kongtrul Rinpoche, and Gyaltsab Rinpoche and established the curriculum of the Karma Kagyu lineage.
+He also taught with Khenpo Tsultrim Rinpoche and with Khenpo Karthar Rinpoche, now head of Karma Triyana Dharmachakra in Woodstock, the seat of His Holiness Karmapa in North America.

-Around 1976, Thrangu Rinpoche began giving authentic Buddhist teachings in the West.
-He has traveled extensively throughout Europe, Asia, and the United States.
-Rinpoche has now taught in over twenty-five countries and has seventeen centers in twelve countries.
-He is especially known for making complex teachings accessible to Western students.
-Thrangu Rinpoche is a recognized master of Mahamudra meditation.
-Because of his vast knowledge of the Dharma and his skill as a teacher, he was appointed by His Holiness the Dalai Lama to be the personal tutor for His Holiness the Seventeenth Karmapa.
+In 1980, Thrangu Rinpoche began teaching in the West.
+He has traveled extensively throughout Europe, Asia, and the United States having taught in over 25 countries and has 17 centers in twelve countries.
+He is especially known for making complex teachings accessible to Western students and being a recognized master of Mahamudra meditation.
+In 2010, he was appointed by His Holiness the Dalai Lama to be the personal tutor for His Holiness the Seventeenth Karmapa.